Killers Three: Plot

 Johnny Warder gets out of prison and returns to North Carolina to marry sweetheart Carol, with whom he has a five-year-old son.
 Johnny and Carol decide to rob a local bootlegger's safe during a town picnic.
 Their accomplice is Roger, a former Army buddy of Johnny's with knowledge of explosives.

 They blow the safe to get at the $250,000 inside, but the job goes awry.
 During their escape, Johnny and Roger kill a law-enforcement official.

-At a diner, a sheriff, Carol's brother Charlie, spots the fugitives.
+At a diner, a state trooper, Carol's brother Charlie, spots the fugitives.
 In deference to his sister, Charlie agrees to give them a 10-minute head start before he contacts his fellow lawmen.
 But when emerging from a restroom, Roger doesn't realize who Charlie is and shoots him dead.

 The police eventually surround the gang at a sawmill.
 During a shootout, Roger is killed.
 Johnny and Carol drive off in a hail of bullets, and Carol is also killed.
 Johnny drives her body back to her mother and son.